 If your piece is signed ‘Grima’ or you believe it may be one of his, we’d be delighted to help you identify and value it.

 Dawsons' expertise in showcasing Grima's innovative craftsmanship has connected our clients' Grima jewellery with avid collectors and luxury enthusiasts worldwide.
+Explore more of our jewellery auction results in our full archive of past sale highlights, and see what your Grima jewellery could be worth.

 Yes — Andrew Grima’s pieces are highly collectable, especially with mid-century design lovers and collectors of signed jewellery.
 His reputation as one of Britain’s most visionary jewellers ensures continued demand.